magentabusiness/magentabusiness.github.io/docs/iot-gateway/config/ble.md

 Default configuration created for this device to process data from it, receive notifies and write some information.

 In a [main section](#main-section) we write general configuration for our connector, such as connector name, scan mode, scanner, etc.
-In a [device subsection](#device-object-subsection) we write general configuration for connection to our device (name for device in ThingsBoard and device MAC address, etc.).
+In a [device subsection](#device-object-subsection) we write general configuration for connection to our device (name for device in IoT Hub and device MAC address, etc.).
-In a [subsection telemetry](#subsection-telemetry) we write the configuration for processing data from the device (Where the gateway should take the data, method and converter will interpret this data to telemetry and attributes on ThingsBoard).
+In a [subsection telemetry](#subsection-telemetry) we write the configuration for processing data from the device (Where the gateway should take the data, method and converter will interpret this data to telemetry and attributes on IoT Hub).
 In a [subsection attributeUpdates](#subsection-attributes) we write the configuration to rename the device after receiving attribute update request from ThingsBoard.
 If device shared attribute with a name "sharedName" changed - gateway will write data from this attribute to characteristic with ID - 00002A00-0000-1000-8000-00805F9B34FB.